PowerShell/PSScriptAnalyzer/RuleDocumentation/PlaceCloseBrace.md

 #### IgnoreOneLineBlock: bool (Default value is `$true`)

-Indicates if close braces in a one line block should be ignored or not.
+Indicates if closed brace pairs in a one line block should be ignored or not.
 For example, `$x = if ($true) { "blah" } else { "blah blah" }`, if the property is set to true then the rule doesn't fire a violation.